traefik/structor/readme.md

       --version                  version for structor
 ```

-The environment variable `STRUCTOR_LATEST_TAG` allow to override the real latest tag name.
+The environment variable `STRUCTOR_LATEST_TAG` allow to override the latest tag name obtains from GitHub.

 The [sprig](http://masterminds.github.io/sprig/) functions for Go templates can be used inside the JS template file.